KannonZenetism/zenetism-field-physics/zenetism/mpx/gpt-dialogues-zenon.md

   → It holds **every potential** that could manifest, but **manifests none directly**.

 - **Not the goal of the journey**
-  → It is not “reached” through motion — it is the **condition in which motion ceases to be needed**.
+  → It is not "reached" through motion — it is the **condition in which motion ceases to be needed**.

 - **Opposed to shimmer mimicry**
   → Zenon is **ungiven** and **cannot be reflected**.
 It is what the **shimmer tries to imitate but cannot simulate**.